Lynx-Huang/allxonTest/docs/Build a Plugin Package.md

 </TabItem>
 </Tabs>

-After that, you can check if your installation is ok.
+Once done, go to Allxon Portal and check whether your installation is successful.

 ### Uninstall Plugin Package